Rising-Stars-by-Sunshine/Zakhar_Merinov_ZM76_Econ_211/Zakhar-Nikolaevich/Problem Set 2/Literature/Readme.md

 ## Conclusion
 The studies featured in this repository offer a snapshot of the diverse and innovative approaches being employed in the quest to predict cryptocurrency prices.
 From machine learning to advanced statistical methods, these works serve as a foundation for future research and development in the field.

+---

+Contributions to this repository are welcome.
+Please ensure that any added studies are accompanied by a succinct summary and appropriate citations.